erland/erlandplugins/CustomScan/trunk/README.txt

-id = A unique identifier of the scanning module, will be used as module when storing the information in the database name = A user friendly name of the scanning module that shall be shown to the user scanArtist = A pointer to the function that shall be called when scanning an artist, if not specified artists will not be scanned by this module. scanAlbum = A pointer to the function that shall be called when scanning an album, if not specified albums will not be scanned by this module. scanTrack = A pointer to the function that shall be called when scanning a track, if not specified tracks will not be scanned by this module. alwaysRescanArtist = If set to 1, old artist data will always be deleted before scanning.
+id = A unique identifier of the scanning module, will be used as module when storing the information in the database name = A user friendly name of the scanning module that shall be shown to the user description = A user friendly description of the scanning module that shall be shown to the user scanArtist = A pointer to the function that shall be called when scanning an artist, if not specified artists will not be scanned by this module. scanAlbum = A pointer to the function that shall be called when scanning an album, if not specified albums will not be scanned by this module. scanTrack = A pointer to the function that shall be called when scanning a track, if not specified tracks will not be scanned by this module. alwaysRescanArtist = If set to 1, old artist data will always be deleted before scanning.
 If not specified only artists with no previous data will be scanned. alwaysRescanAlbum = If set to 1, old album data will always be deleted before scanning.
 If not specified only albums with no previous data will be scanned. alwaysRescanTrack = If set to 1, old track data will always be deleted before scanning.
-If not specified only tracks with no previous data will be scanned.
+If not specified only tracks with no previous data will be scanned. properties = An array of properties, where each property hash contains the following:
+    id = Unique identifier for the property name = User friendly name of the property shown to the user description = Additional description of the property shown to the user type = One of "text" or "checkbox" depending of the type of property value = Default value of the property

 scanArtist function will get a contributor object as in-parameter when called, it will be called once for each artist in the slimserver database. scanAlbum function will get an album object as in-parameter when called, it will be called once for each album in the slimserver database.